 On September 12th the Wyeth Expedition neared the end of their 6 month journey across the continent and they exchanged their horses for canoes for the last few miles down the Columbia River to Fort Vancouver.
 They encountered terrific head winds that created such monstrous waves on the River that the canoe in front was lost sight of in each new deep trough.
 Townsend tells us:

 Nuttall and Townsend both amassed significant collections (including some from Hawaii which they visited in the winter of 1834-1835): Townsend collected hundreds of bird specimens, many of which we can now see in Audubon's Birds of North America.
 Nuttall, Torrey and Gray described and published Nuttall's huge plant collection about six years after the Wyeth Expedition in Torrey and Gray's, Flora of North America.
 (Click the title to read.)
-Nuttall also published his plant findings in The North American Sylva from 1842 to 1849.
+Nuttall also published his plant finding from 1842 to 1849 in The North American Sylva.

 Nuttall's explanation to these sailors would have been the words he penned years later, "hardships and privations are cheaply purchased if I may but roam over the wild domain of primeval Nature and behold another Flora there of bolder hues and richer sweets beyond our garden's pride.
 How often did I realize the poet's buoyant hopes amidst my solitary rambles.
 My chief converse has been in the wilderness with the spontaneous productions of Nature and the study of these objects and their contemplation have been to me a source of constant delight."

 Thomas Nuttall gloried in the beauty of our world and made us all richer.

 Click to read Memoir of the Late Thomas Nuttall.